PyLink/PyLink/README.md

 ## Setup

+1) Install PyLink by using `python3 setup.py install` (global install) or `python3 setup.py install --user` (local install)

-1) Rename `example-conf.yml` to `config.yml` and configure your instance there.
+2) Rename `example-conf.yml` to `config.yml` and configure your instance there.
 Note that the configuration format isn't finalized yet - this means that your configuration may break in an update!

-2) Run `./pylink` from the command line.
+3) Run `pylink` from the command line.

-3) Profit???
+4) Profit???